iBoonz/azure-health-ai-samples/samples/intelligent-dashboard-ta4H/README.md

 4. Create new secret
 5. Copy ClientID and ClientSecret for the deployment step in Azure

+### Deploy the Azure Resources

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FiBoonz%2Fazure-health-ai-samples%2Fmain%2Fsamples%2Fintelligent-dashboard-ta4H%2Fazuredeploy.json)

+### Give the new App Registration access to theAzure Health Data FHIR Service

-After deployment Add the "Fhir Contributor" Role for the newly created "App regestration" in "Azure Health Data Service FHIR Service" resource.
+After deployment Add the "Fhir Contributor" Role for the newly created "App regestration" in "Azure Health Data FHIR Service" resource.
 More info can be found [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac)

 ## Setup and Configure the Power BI Report